 - I. THEY WERE DISSATISFIED WITH THE TASK THAT GOD HAD GIVEN THEM.
 Their task had become small to them.
-Read about this in Numbers 16:8, 9.
+Read Numbers 16:8, 9.
 This is so often the case with the people of God who do not realize the importance of the little task.
 Theirs was only the job of carrying the tabernacle furniture, but what a job that was!
 If the work of God is to prosper, every person must realize the importance of his job and must do it with all of his might.
 Each task should be done as if it were the biggest task of all.
-Do not be envious of another's task or another's place in the body of Christ, but rather do the job God has given you to do to the best of your ability, realizing every job for God is a big job. - II.
+Do not be envious of another's task or another's place in the body of Christ, but rather, do the job God has given you to do with the best of your ability, realizing every job for God is a big job. - II.
 THEY WERE JEALOUS OF SOMEONE ELSE'S JOB.
-See Numbers 16:10.
+Notice Numbers 16:10.
 They wanted the priesthood, but God had given this to the sons of Aaron.
 How sad it is when one Christian wants the job of another Christian!
-We should not covet what God has given another to do, but rather we should do what God has given us to do to the best of our ability. - III.
+We should not covet what God has given another to do, but rather, we should do what God has given us to do to the best of our ability. - III.
 THEY COMPLAINED AGAINST THE AUTHORITY OF THE LEADER.
-Notice Numbers 16:3.
+See Numbers 16:3.
 This is inevitable.
 How many times it has happened in the work of the Lord!
 They decided that Moses was taking too much authority and had become a dictator.
-Bear in mind, God had delegated to him all the authority he had, but the people were not willing to follow.
+Bear in mind, God had given him all the authority he had, but the people were not willing to follow.
 For any organization to prosper, there must be a leader.
 A nation needs a president or a king.
 A state needs a governor.
 A city needs a mayor.
 A church needs a pastor.
-God is the only authority, but He has delegated it to leaders, and we are to respect that delegated authority.
+The authority is of God, and we are to respect that authority.
 One of the great tragedies of our day is the lack of strong leadership.
 God's people are to follow the man of God. - IV.
 THEY BECAME CRITICAL OF MOSES AND AARON.
-Again, read Numbers 16:3.
 How tragic this is!
-Sometimes churches have had trouble and have contacted Brother Hyles for advice.
-Many years ago Brother Hyles decided to always give the preacher the benefit of the doubt.
+Many years ago your pastor decided always to give the preacher the benefit of the doubt.
 This is not to say the preacher is always right, but it is to say that if he is a man of God, he will be right most of the time, and the safest plan is to follow him.
 This does not mean he is to own the property and get all the money.
-It means in matters of spiritual activity, he is to be trusted and followed.
+It means that in matters of spiritual activity, he is to be trusted and followed.

 (Teacher, talk to your class about being critical.
-Explain to them this is an awful sin!
+Explain to them that this is an awful sin.
 Explain to them that being critical of the man of God does not necessarily hurt the man of God; at least it did not in this case.
 The critical people are the ones who are hurt.
 It is much better to be the criticized than the critic; it is better to be the hated than the hater.
 It is better to be the talked about than the one who does the talking.
 How wicked a sin is criticism!)